// Decision Engineering™ Weekly · Substack

 L8

-Feedback — Does the system learn from what actually happened — or from what was reported?
+Feedback — What did the system learn from?
+What happened — or what got reported?

-The UK gilt crisis.
-The SVB run.
-The feedback loop was closed too late.
-At network scale, it may never close.
+UK gilts.
+SVB.
+The loop closed too late.
+At network scale — it may never close.

 L1